 3rd Trick for Cooling A Server Room: Use Blanking Panels

 Blanking panels are installed where you don’t have servers on your rack.
 Without blanking panels, cooler air will travel into the space where the server isn’t rather than to the top of your server rack.

 The top of your server rack will experience problems first (remember, heat rises), so by placing the blanking panels in the rack, the cool air will travel up to the top of the rack, rather than into the rack and behind it—which is where all the hot air resides.

 4th Trick for Server Room Cooling: Move Servers to the Cloud

-Less servers means less power consumption, and therefore less heat.
+Fewer servers means less power consumption and therefore less heat.
 A cloud file server can go a long way to aiding with your server room cooling.
 Worried about the lack of a file server in your office?
-Many startups go with a LAN-less environment, and use an all-in-one file management solution like SmartFile for global access to files in the cloud.
+Many startups go with a LAN-less environment and use an all-in-one file management solution like SmartFile for global access to files in the cloud.

-These 4 tips will help server room cooling, though they aren’t the most ideal solutions.
+These four tips will help server room cooling, though they aren’t the most ideal solutions.
 Consider getting your server room or data center its own separate air conditioning or cooling system.

-Also, on top of these 4 tricks, considering installing heat and humidity monitors in the server room.
+Also, on top of these four tricks, considering installing heat and humidity monitors in the server room.
 This will help you identify if you have an issue developing.